 When you’re ready to list your home, consider posting it online.
 Websites like Zillow let homeowners list their homes for free for a specific period of time.
 For a fee, you also have the option of advertising your home on a site like ForSalebyOwner.com, which can include your listing in almost every multiple listing service in the U.S.

 Depending on where you live, an open house may or may not be necessary.
 If you want your home only to be available to certain kinds of buyers, you could create a pocket listing.
 But if that’s the route you want to take, you might have a hard time attracting buyers without the help of a real estate agent.

-Once you’ve received offers from interested buyers, you’ll need to decide which offer you like best.
+Once you receive offers from possible buyers, you’ll need to decide which offer you prefer.
 Don’t automatically settle for the candidate who can afford to pay the most for your house.
-Remember that it’s important to think about other factors as well, including the number of contingencies each buyer has, whether their timelines align with yours and whether they have access to enough financing.
+Remember that it’s important to think about other factors as well, including the number of contingencies each buyer has, whether his or her timeline aligns with yours and whether the person has access to a large enough mortgage.